slaily/aiosqlitepool/README.md

 aiosqlitepool in three points:

-* **Eliminates connection overhead**: Reuses long-lived connections to avoid the costly setup and teardown for each operation.
+* **Eliminates connection overhead**: It avoids repeated database connection setup (syscalls, memory allocation) and teardown (syscalls, deallocation) by reusing long-lived connections.
-* **Maximizes caching gain**: Keeps SQLite's in-memory page cache 'hot' between requests.
-By preserving the cache, queries can avoid slow disk reads and run dramatically faster.
+* **Faster queries via "hot" cache**: Long-lived connections keep SQLite's in-memory page cache "hot."
+This serves frequently requested data directly from memory, speeding up repetitive queries and reducing I/O operations.
-* **Unlocks concurrent throughput**: Allows your application to process significantly more requests per second and stay responsive under heavy load.
+* **Maximizes concurrent throughput**: Allows your application to process significantly more database queries per second under heavy load.

-## When You Need This
+## Do You Need a Connection Pool?

+A connection pool is a standard pattern in database-intensive applications.
+It solves two fundamental problems: performance and stability.

+**The simple answer: Yes, if you are building a persistent service with concurrent traffic.**

+If your application runs continuously (like a web API or background worker) and handles multiple requests at once, a connection pool is essential for performance and stability.
+You can skip it for short-lived scripts or very low-traffic services.

-You should use aiosqlitepool if your application:
+Here's a quick checklist.
+Use `aiosqlitepool` if your application:

-- Makes frequent database queries (more than a few per minute)
-- Handles concurrent requests (web APIs, background workers)
-- Uses pragma settings like WAL mode or custom cache sizes
-- Needs predictable database response times under load

-**Skip it if**:

-- You're building a CLI tool that makes 1-2 database calls and exits.
+-   **Handles Steady Web Traffic:** This is the main reason.
+For any web service that handles a stable load of more than **5-10 requests per second**, a pool is critical.
+It prevents database locking errors (`SQLITE_BUSY`) and eliminates connection overhead, keeping response times low and predictable.

+-   **Processes High-Throughput Jobs:** If a background worker runs more than **~30 queries per second**, the small overhead of opening and closing connections for each job adds up.
+A pool eliminates this overhead, maximizing your throughput.

+-   **Requires Predictable Low Latency:** For services with tight performance budgets (e.g., p99 latency < 50ms), the **0.5-1ms latency hit** from creating a connection is an unacceptable variable.
+A pool provides consistent, fast performance by reusing ready-to-go connections.

+### When a Pool is Overkill

+You don't need the complexity of a connection pool if your application is a **short-lived script or a very low-traffic service** (e.g., fewer than a few requests per minute).
+If traffic is sparse or the program exits after a few calls, a direct `aiosqlite.connect()` is simpler and more efficient.

 ## Installation